livepeer/test-harness/README.md

 $ docker pull darkdragon/geth-with-livepeer-protocol:latest
 ```

-2. edit `livepeerBinaryPath`  in `config.toml` to point to the LP binary you would like to use in the harness.
+2. edit `livepeerBinaryPath`  in `config.toml` to point to the LP binary you would like to use in the harness. **make sure you use the binaries built for linux, not darwin**

 3. in the project root directory run